Follow these steps to find out how to create a blog and make money on a side

 I have been blogging for the last 10 years and started several blogs.
 I also run large companies' blogs to increase their revenues with content marketing.

-Disclosure: I am an affiliate for Bluehost and Wix, and will receive a commission if you sign up through my referral link.
-This is at no additional cost to you, and you will get great pricing and a free domain name through my link.
+Disclosure: I am an affiliate for SEMRush, Bluehost and Wix, and will receive a commission if you sign up through my referral link.
+This is at no additional cost to you, and you will get great pricing through my link for the best possible products that I use myself for my daily work with my clients.

 Click here to start a blog with WordPress, then use this tutorial below for easy directions.